osrf/gazebo_tutorials/ftu/tutorial3.md

 The main Toolbar includes some of the most-used options for interacting with the simulator, such as buttons to: select, move, rotate, and scale objects;
-create simple static shapes (models with no moving parts IS THIS AN ACCURATE DEFINITION?); and copy/paste.
+create simple shapes (e.g. cube, sphere, cylinder); and copy/paste.
 Go ahead and play around with each button to see how it behaves.

 **TODO: add description to options**